nagyesta/lowkey-vault/README.md

 - Some encryption/signature algorithms are not supported.
 Please refer to the ["Features"](#features) section for the up-to-date list of supported algorithms.
 - Only self-signed certificates are supported by the certificate API.
 - Time shift cannot renew/recreate deleted certificates.
-Please consider performing deletions after time shift as a work around.
+Please consider performing deletions after time shift as a workaround.
 - Recovery options cannot be configured for vaults created during start-up